Sign up for the DPO Europe Newsletter

 Contents:

-Have you ever wondered where fingerprints or face shots are stored to unlock your smartphone?
-Or why, when placing an order in an online store, you are asked to indicate your date of birth, which seems to be superfluous information for a purchase?
+Have you ever wondered where your phone stores fingerprints for unlocking?
+Why is it when you place an order in an online store, you need to fill in your date of birth?
+Doesn’t it seem to be unnecessary information to buy something?
 Can anyone access your health record at the clinic?
-How companies find your phone number to contact you and tell you about an exhibition or sale?
+How do companies find your phone number to contact you and tell you about their products and sales?
 And what do social networks know about their users?

-So why do we need GDPR?
-With the advent and development of technology, people have become more generous with personal data, because in return they get convenience and comfort.
+So why do we need this regulation?
+Technologies are making people more and more generous with personal data.
+In return we get convenience and comfort.
 We are so used to it that we cannot imagine our world in any other way.
-However, does this mean that it is safer to live now?
+But does this mean that it is safer to live now?
 Not at all.
-Any piece of information can very well be used against ourselves.
-And, alas, we, the data subjects, have lost control over our data in the new digital reality.
+Any piece of information may be used against us.
+And we, the data subjects, have lost control over our data in the new digital reality.

 Love to work together